Doris Gilbert

-Doris Gilbert (1914-1993) was an American screenwriter and TV writer known for her work on B movies of the 1940s and 1950s at Republic Pictures.
+Doris Wolfe Gilbert (January 27, 1914 – December 15, 1993) was an American screenwriter and TV writer known for her work on B movies of the 1940s and 1950s at Republic Pictures.

-Biography
+Early life and career

-Doris was the daughter of famed Russia-born composer L. Wolfe Gilbert and his wife, Catherine Oestreicher.
+Gilbert was the youngest of three daughters born to famed Russia-born composer L. Wolfe Gilbert and his wife, Catherine Oestreicher.

-The family moved from New York to Los Angeles when Doris was a girl, and she got into screenwriting at a young age thanks to her father's involvement writing songs for movies at Fox.
+The family moved from New York to Los Angeles when Gilbert was a girl, and she got into screenwriting at a young age thanks to her father's involvement writing songs for movies at Fox.
 When she was still a teenager, she married lawyer Allen Feit, who she had met in NYC a year earlier.
 She continued to write under her maiden name.

 During the 1940s, she began working at Republic, where she wrote films like Storm Over Lisbon and Lake Placid Serenade.
 During the 1950s and 1960s, she wrote scripts for over a dozen television shows, including Science Fiction Theatre and Adventures of Superman.

-In 1941–42, Doris Gilbert collaborated with Sally Benson on a radio version of the latter's Junior Miss short stories.
+In 1941–42, Gilbert collaborated with Sally Benson on a radio version of the latter's Junior Miss short stories.
 The series starred Shirley Temple.
+Gilbert also collaborated with Benson on a script for Meet Me in St. Louis.

+Personal life

+Gilbert was married at least three times.
+On September 11, 1932, she married attorney Allen Feit.
+On May 15, 1943, Gilbert and fellow writer Robert Abrahams were wed; they divorced in March 1944.
+On April 8, 1946, Gilbert married press agent Hank Levy.